-Complete the following steps to remove the cover and bezel (with the server out of the rack):
+To remove the cover and bezel (with the server out of the rack), complete the following steps:

-- 1. Read the safety information beginning on page v, and "Installation guidelines" on page 9. - 2.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 9. - 2.
 Turn off the server and all attached peripheral devices.
-Disconnect all power cords; then, disconnect all external signal cables from the server.

-3. Remove the server from the rack.
+Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
+Remove the server from the rack.
 Lift the cover release latch; the cover slides to the rear approximately 13 mm (0.5 inch).